 1. Saturated Fat

-Coconut oil is comprised of 80% saturated fat.
+Coconut oil is comprised of 80% high in saturated fat.
 Saturated fat is the "bad" fat.
 Its only purpose is to provide energy, but when too much saturated is included in their diet, the excess is stored as fat in the liver.
 While small amounts are likely non-threatening - they should be avoided.

 2. Leaky Gut Syndrome